 Box also offers integration tools that pair nicely with other services, like Google Docs, and they’ll let you custom brand logos, message headers, and the URL, to create a professional appearance.

 Sharefile is Citrix’s enterprise-class cloud storage solution, and they’re well-known in the commercial software and service industry.
 Notable features of Sharefile include an auditing system that generates activity reports, integration with Single Sign-On, download alerts, and two-factor authentication.

 Not only does it enhance productivity with collaboration features, but they also help save time, with their electronic signature feature (RightSignature).

 And unlike their single user service, the business service includes tools that help administrators control user accounts and group access permissions, which is a staple of modern enterprise security.
 These tools can even limit user access to specified folders, which can help an enterprise organize data into functional units such as legal, IT, HR, etc.

-Other Reasons Why We Like it
+Other Reasons Why We Like Box

 The single user version only allows file recovery for up to 30 days.
 But the business version sports unlimited file recovery and versioning, so no worries!

 Though they do provide sharing and collaboration features to enhance productivity, they lock down file access with password protected links.
 Plus, Dropbox for Business has integration tools for Office 365.

 Cloud storage for enterprise offers far more advantages, compared to creating, implementing, and managing an in-house storage infrastructure.
 It helps to remove the burden of management, by offering collaboration, secure file sharing and enhanced productivity.

 Through a centralized cloud service.
 By taking care of the security and disaster recovery requirements, enterprises can focus on what matters most — running the business.